Browsed by

 Atheists Ask: “If God Is Real, Then Why Is Faith Required?”

 First of all, when people ask this they are using a different definition of “faith” than the the Bible does.
 The average person thinks “faith” means: “blind faith”, or belief without any evidence, zero, zippo, nada.
 That is not Biblical “faith”.
 So let’s clarify what we mean Biblically by faith.
-“Faith is the realization of what is hoped for and evidence of things not seen” (Heb 11:1 NAB).
+“Faith is the realization of what is hoped for and evidence of things not seen” (Hebrews 11:1 NAB).
 Biblical faith has evidence in support of it, in fact, lots of it!
-For example: “Since the creation the world God’s invisible qualities–his eternal power and divine nature–have been clearly seen, been understood from what has been made” (Rom 1:20 NIV).
+For example: “Since the creation the world God’s invisible qualities–his eternal power and divine nature–have been clearly seen, been understood from what has been made” (Romans 1:20 NIV).
 We can see from the earth and the universe that there must be a designer and Creator.
 However, it is impossible to see Almighty God literally.
-“You cannot see My face, for no one can see Me and live” (Ex 33:20 CSB).
+“You cannot see My face, for no one can see Me and live” (Exodus 33:20 CSB).
 This is why faith is required.
 In some ways it’s no different from things we think, and do, everyday, but without giving it much thought.
 Would you work for a company, or organization that you didn’t think was going to pay you on payday?
 No, you have faith, for good reasons, that you will get paid.
-You wouldn’t buy a car, or an appliance, if you didn’t at least have some faith that it would work.
+You wouldn’t buy a car, or an appliance, if you didn’t at least have some faith, or reasonable expectation, that it would work.
 Your wouldn’t hire someone to do a job for you without some faith they could do it, would you?
 Logical reasoning tells us what Hebrews 3;4 says: “For every house is built by someone, but he that created all things is God” (Jubilee Bible).
 You didn’t see a certain house being designed or built, but you logically know that someone had to design and construct it.
 Why would we use different reasoning standard about the immeasurably more complex universe, and its designer and builder?
-Therefore, the Bible says: “Only fools say in their hearts, ‘There is no God'” (Ps 14:1 NLT).
-While it is true that “not all people have faith” (2 Thess 3:2), faith is available to all people!
+Therefore, the Bible says: “Only fools say in their hearts, ‘There is no God'” (Psalm 14:1 NLT).
+While it is true that “not all people have faith” (2 Thess 3:2), faith is required, and is available to all people!

 How to Reason with Jehovah’s Witnesses